Vitsa: History

 After 1430, when the Ottomans conquered Ioannina, Vitsa and the rest of Zagori villages formed an autonomous federation, the Commons of the Zagorisians (Κοινόν των Ζαγορισίων).
 Further privileges were granted to the Commons of the Zagorisians due to the influence of Phanariot Zagorisians over the court of the Sultan, and were preserved until 1868.
 According to these privileges, Zagori was autonomous and self-governed under the surveillance of the Vekylis of Zagori.
 Another important privilege that the Zagorians had was the freedom to practice their Christian faith.
 The absence of direct Ottoman rule helped the inhabitants attain a good standard of living.
 The main source of income in the 18th and 19th centuries was from remittances from expatriates, as elsewhere in Zagori.

-Orthodox Albanians, locally called "Arvanites", have settled the village after the 15th century and were later assimilated into the local population.
-Sarakatsani have settled at the beginning of the 20th century.
 Vitsa became a cultural center for the Zagori region and was the birthplace of people such as the Sarros family (among them politicians and engineers involved at the Suez Canal works in the 19th century) and Nikolaidis (man of literature).

 Since the 17th century and until World War II, (when Zagorisian traditional emigration ended), most people from Vitsa would emigrate to Egypt, Asia Minor and the United States.
 Inside geographical Greece, they mostly emigrated to Macedonia.

+Demographics

+The village is inhabited by Greeks, and an Aromanian community along with Arvanite families who both have assimilated into the local population, and some Sarakatsani who settled in the village during the early 20th century.
+The arrival of Orthodox Albanians (locally called "Arvanites") occurred in the modern period and originate from the wider Souli area in central Greek Epirus, while the Sarakatsani are Greek speakers.